ArtemyNouveau/Awfull-MVP-Landing/README.md

 # Landing for Nurlan!

-  - Import all from git
+  - Import all from git (yes, there are some external libraries)
-  - Connect to Internet (there are come CDN refs)
   - Enjoy (or not)

 Used libraries